Swinside (Derwent Water)

-Unlike many of its grander neighbours, Swinside is a Marilyn as a result of being surrounded by a moat of low boggy ground.
+unlike many of its grander neighbours, it is a Marilyn as a result of being surrounded by a moat of low boggy ground.
 Until recently it was also completely covered by trees, but a track now leads up to the summit where the trees have been felled.
 The land is privately owned and there is no public footpath to the summit although the owner recently allowed local residents from the nearby village of Portinscale to visit the summit on a sponsored walk.
+It is reported that the hill is used for quad biking trips and that permission to enter on foot can often be obtained on request.